The Totem Pole

 +1

-A carved wooden pole depicting various Canadian First Nations motifs, presented to Sydney on behalf of the people of Canada.
+A carved wooden pole depicting a Canadian First Nations story, from the Cowichan region, British Columbia, and presented to Sydney on behalf of the people of Canada.

 Artist: Simon Charlie